No. 11 Texas Tech beats K-State 63-57 for 2-0 Big 12 start

+But Texas Tech (13-1, 2-0) found some offensive rhythm to pull away, with Moretti scoring 10 points in a row for the Red Raiders.
+He hit a 3-pointer before Brown’s shot, and then scored the game’s next seven points after that.
+That included another 3 as Tech pushed to a 50-42 lead.

-Barry Brown led the Wildcats with 16 points and Cartier Diarra added 11 on a day when they struggled to make shots and hit just 33 percent (19 of 57) from the field.
+Brown led the Wildcats with 16 points and Cartier Diarra added 11 on a day when they struggled to make shots.
+Still without injured Big 12 preseason player of the year Dean Wade, they shot only 33 percent (19 of 57) from the field.

-He answered Brown’s long-range shot with a 3-pointer 16 seconds later to trigger a 7-0 run.
-Texas Tech’s Jarrett Culver, who struggled against the Kansas State defense, gave his team a 53-43 lead with 2:21 to go when he hit three free throws.

-Playing again without Big 12 preseason player of the year Dean Wade, the Wildcats fell into a huge hole early because they couldn’t make shots.
+“They guard differently than anybody else,” Wildcats coach Bruce Weber said.
+“They kind of play on your ego and push you to drive to the hoop and then they make the right play.
+You have to make the right play against them.”

+Tariq Owens had a blocked shot that led to a layup by Moretti and also a steal in that key-turning push by the Red Raiders.

+Added Weber, “It seemed like every time we made a push, he hit a big shot.”

-Kansas State missed its first 13 shots from the floor until Diarra got loose on a runout and hit a driving layup at the 9:12 mark.
-That basket triggered a brief Wildcats’ surge — seven points in 1:18 — as they clawed back to within 17-10.
+The Wildcats were down 14-0 before Brown’s two free throws 6½ minutes into the game.
+They missed their first 13 shots from the floor until Diarra got loose on a runout and hit a driving layup with just over 9 minutes left in the first half.
+That basket triggered a brief Wildcats’ surge — seven points in 1:18.

+“When you’ve got to fight your butt off (from 14-0), it’s hard to recover and grab that lead,” Weber said.
+“To our guys’ credit, we figured some things out.
+We scored better in the second half.”

-Texas Tech hit a lull about that same time, missing seven field goals in a row after DeShaun Coprew buried a 3-pointer at the 12:02 mark.
+Texas Tech hit a lull about that same time, missing seven field goals in a row after DeShaun Coprew buried a 3-pointer at the 12-minute mark.

 Moretti helped the Red Raiders get back on track when he hit a 3, Culver made his only field goal of the first half on an offensive rebound and those shots helped Tech close the half on a 17-9 run.